Australia-India ECTA benefits for Australian service suppliers and professionals

 Download print version

-The Australia-India Economic Cooperation and Trade Agreement (AI-ECTA) will create new opportunities for Australian services suppliers and professionals doing business in India.
-The AI-ECTA will provide unprecedented access into the world’s fastest growing major economy and Australia's third largest services export market.
+The Australia-India Economic Cooperation and Trade Agreement (ECTA) will create new opportunities for Australian services suppliers and professionals doing business in India.
+ECTA will provide unprecedented access into the world’s fastest growing major economy and Australia's third largest services export market.

-India has guaranteed Australian services suppliers in 31 sectors and subsectors the equivalent to the best treatment accorded to its future FTA partners, meaning Australian suppliers will always receive India’s best market access given in the future to any country.
+Australian service suppliers will benefit from full or partial access across more than 85 Indian services sectors and subsectors.
+India has also guaranteed Australian services suppliers in 31 sectors and subsectors the equivalent to the best treatment accorded to its future FTA partners, meaning Australian suppliers will always receive India’s best market access given in the future to any country.
 Sectors that will benefit from these arrangements include:

 - higher education and adult education